 Jail and Inmate Search in Kentucky

-Kentucky currently houses 11,523 inmates in prison, 806 in private prisons, 416 in halfway houses and another 11,303 people in jail.
+KY currently houses 11,523 inmates in prison, 806 in private prisons, 416 in halfway houses and another 11,303 people in jail.
 Of the total 24,048 inmates, 76% are White, 21% are Black and the remaining Hispanic, Asian and Native American.
-The majority of Kentucky’s inmate population is between the ages of 26-40.
+The majority of the state’s inmate population is between the ages of 26-40.
 87% are male and the rest female.
 21% of them are there for property crimes, 6% for violent crimes, 12% for sex offenses and the rest are drug-related or public offenses.
 Most inmates are in for a 4-5 year sentence.

 Table of Contents